 The main route to the north end of the Western Isles is via the car ferry that links Ullapool to Stornoway.
-Sunday observance is strong on Lewis, but since July 2009 the ferry has operated seven days a week.
+In 2015 a new ferry, MV Loch Seaforth, took over this route.
+We will update this page when we have travelled on it: for the moment interior photos remain of its predecessor, the MV Isle of Lewis.
 For current timetable and fare information, and for bookings, visit CalMac's website.

-The sheer amount of space on the Isle of Lewis, combined with the comfort of its internal accommodation and the amount of deck space open to passengers, makes it by far the most comfortable ship in the CalMac fleet as well as the largest.
+The MV Loch Seaforth. is the largest ship in the CalMac fleet and is capable of carrying 700 passengers, 143 cars or 20 commercial vehicles.
 To go with the excellent ship is a modern CalMac ticket office on the pier at Ullapool and its strikingly-designed counterpart in Stornoway.
+(Continues below image...)

 The route from Ullapool involves excellent views of the town as you depart, sailing round Ullapool Point and heading towards the mouth of Loch Broom.